codingMustache/codingMustache/README.md

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. 1
+ 1. Stable
- 2. 64
+ 2. Secure
- 3. 8
+ 3. Shamir
- 4. 2
+ 4. Schottky

 <details>
   <summary>Answer</summary>
-  8
+  Shamir
 </details>